sdruskat/de-rse-ots-2017/slides.md

 <!-- .element class="fragment" -->

 Note:
-Because up to now, research software has unfortunately been treated like a bit of a Cinderella, with science being the evil step mother.
+Because up to now, **research software** has unfortunately been **treated a bit like Cinderella**, with science being the evil step mother.
 How is that?

-For one part, software is hardly ever recognized as a primary research outcome, at least outside of computer science.
+For one part, software **is hardly ever recognized as a primary research outcome**, at least outside of computer science.
-People have recognized for a while now that research data, especially processed research data, are in fact a research outcome.
+People have recognized for a while now that **research data**, especially preprocessed research data, are in fact a research outcome.
 This not only makes sense, there has also been a relatively intensive discussion about the premises, elicitation and generation, storage and availability, and reference of research data for quite some time.
 The same cannot be said for software.
 Yet.
-Only recently have some parties picked up the thread.
-This is also due to the fact that the term "research software" is used to describe a wide variety of objects.
+This is also due to the fact that the term "research software" is used to describe a **wide variety of objects.**
 Research software can be anything from small scripts that have been created on the fly to solve a specific problem, or make an arduous task that much easier, to large software infrastructures with a large user base and millions of lines of code.

-The point that everyone seemed to have missed, though, is that without software, other research outcomes (such as research data for example) can often not be created or processed in the first place.  **CLICK**
+The point that everyone seemed to have missed, though, is that **without software, other research outcomes (such as research data for example) can often not be created or processed** in the first place.  **CLICK**

-In order to enable research, therefore, software must be created.
+In order **to enable research, therefore, software must be created**.
-The problem is, and I think everybody here will know that, is that making software is not a trivial task.  **CLICK**
+The problem, and I think everybody here will know that, is that making software is not a trivial task.  **CLICK**

-Now, if you add the fact that research per definition includes the scrutinous inspection of a research object and its data, it should become sufficiently clear that the product of this whole process, namely the software product, must be regarded a regular research outcome.
+Now, add the fact that research per definition includes the scrutinous inspection of a research object and its data.
+Then, it **should become sufficiently clear that the product of this whole process**, namely the software product, **must be regarded a regular research outcome.**